 When to Seek Medical Attention for Back Pain

 Most back aches will ease after a few days of resting in bed.
 If your pain has not disappeared after three days of resting and the use of over-the-counter medication, it’s time to visit the emergency center.
 Some symptoms to look out for include:

 - Appearance after a sports injury, severe car wreck or bad fall

 - Pain that extends down the back and below the knees

-If you are experiencing excruciating back pain, please visit our emergency rooms.
-Our 24-hour doctors are experienced and knowledgeable and available anytime you have medical needs.
+If you are experiencing excruciating back pain, please visit one of our 24-hour emergency centers.
+Our board-certified ER doctors are experienced, knowledgeable and available anytime to meet medical needs.

 If you’re suffering from back pain that is persistent or intolerable, let our board-certified doctors at SignatureCare Emergency Center help you out.
-Our 24 hour Urgent Care facility has board certified physicians available to treat back pain.
-Schedule an Appointment or visit our Emergency Room anytime.
-We have little to no wait in the ER.
-Schedule an emergency room appointment with us.
+Our 24 hour ERs have board certified physicians available to diagnose and treat back issues.